Snow Flower (film)

 Snow Flower (雪の華, Yuki no Hana) is a 2019 Japanese romance film directed by Kojiro Hashimoto from a screenplay by Yoshikazu Okada, with inspiration from Mika Nakashima's song of the same title, which was also used as the theme song of the film.
-It stars Hiroomi Tosaka and Ayami Nakajo, with Saki Takaoka, Kenta Hamano, Yanai Yumena, Masahiro Ezaki, and Seiichi Tanabe in supporting roles.
+It stars Hiroomi Tosaka and Ayami Nakajo, with Saki Takaoka, Kenta Hamano, Yumena Yanai, Masahiro Ezaki, and Seiichi Tanabe in supporting roles.
 The story is of a romance between Miyuki, who finds out that she has a limited amount of time left to live, and Yusuke, a young man dreams of becoming a glass artist.
 It was released in Japan on February 1, 2019.
 It grossed ¥1.12 billion yen in total.

 Content

 Miyuki has been ill since she was a child and is finally told that she has only one year to live.
 She has given up on everything, but when she becomes the victim of a snatch and grab after she left the hospital where she has been told the news, she is drawn to a man who saves her by chance.
 Six months later, she meets him again by chance.
 His name is Yusuke, and he is raising his siblings on his own while trying to become a glass artist.
 When Miyuki learns that the café where Yusuke works is in financial crisis, she summons the courage up to ask him to be her lover for one month in exchange for one million yen.
 The two gradually fall in love for real, and when Yusuke learns the truth about Miyuki's health, he tries his best to achieve Miyuki's last wish.